MCT-master/mct-master.github.io/_posts/2019-04-19-The_Sound_of_Traffic.md

 }).add;
 m = Synth.new(\motogp)
 ```
 Figure 4 below highlights the mapping of different parameters for the prototype 2.
-For buses, the change in frequency and amplitude gives the idea of increase or decrease in number of buses in the selected region.
-Likewise, the speed of oscillation and change of amplitude signify the rise or fall of number of car/taxies in the region of choice.
+Here, for example the minimum number of bus in a region is mapped to both the minimum range of frequency and the minimum number of amplitude.
+Similarly, the maximum number of bus in a region is mapped to both the maximum range of frequency and the maximum number of amplitude and so on.
+Therefore, for buses, the change in frequency and amplitude gives the idea of increase or decrease in number of buses in the selected region.
+The speed of oscillation and change of amplitude signify the rise or fall of number of car/taxies in the region of choice.
 Similarly, for the motorbikes, the change in frequency and amplitude gives the information of change in number of motorbikes in the selected region.

 <figure>
 <img src="/assets/img/cj/mapping_proto2.JPG" width = "100%" align="center" />